codr7/forthy2/README.md

 42
 ```

-Forms may contain placeholders where external values can be spliced in.
+Forms may contain placeholders which allows splicing external values.

 ```
   '{6 % *}